Optimization Signals – What Algorithms Follow?

 The optimization signal determines what automation treats as success.
 If the signal is wrong, optimization is also directed in the wrong direction.

-What is an optimization signal?
+What is the optimization signal?

 What will you get from this page?